OWASP/owasp-mastg/README.md

 The MSTG hasn't been officially released yet.
 There are several options for converting it into an easily readable format:

 1. Read it on [Gitbook](https://b-mueller.gitbooks.io/owasp-mobile-security-testing-guide/content/).
-The book is auto-synced with the main repo.
+The book is automatically synchronized with the main repo.
 You can use the gitbook command line tool to generate PDF, epub, and other e-book formats.
 Please note that we have disabled the ebook export features on gitbook.com for the time being - they will be enabled once the project reaches beta status.

 2. Clone the repository and run the [document generator](https://github.com/OWASP/owasp-mstg/blob/master/Tools/generate_document.sh) (requires [pandoc](http://pandoc.org)).
 This produces docx and html files in the "Generated" subdirectory.